torokmg/m5-time-series/README.md

 ## Recommendations
 ------------
-1. In which state do the stores tend to be the most profitable?
+### 1. In which state do the stores tend to be the most profitable?

 ![Revenue per Store](./images/revenue_per_store.png)

 Recommendation: Based on the limited data available pertaining to geographic location, we can recommend California as the highest revenue generating state.
 This does not take into account other factors though such as differences in cost of living, or population of the city (which we don't know from this dataset).

-2. Which categories generate the most revenue, and which items in those categories tend to produce the most revenue?
+### 2. Which categories generate the most revenue?

 ![Categories That Generate the most Revenue](./images/cat_revenue.png)

 We can see from the graphs that the 'food' category outsells the others 99% of the time.
 The only case where it is not the highest is in the 'CA_2' store, and only for some days.

+## 3. Which items tend to produce the most revenue at each store?
 ![Top 5 Items by Revenue per Store](./images/top_5_per_store.png)

 Explanation: TODO

-3. Which items sell best during the holidays, and which of these items sell better before the holiday vs after the holiday?
+## 4. Which items sell best during the holidays, and which of these items sell better before the holiday vs after the holiday?

 ![Top Items Sold per Holiday](TODO)